JoyKarmoker/Laser-Defender/README.md

 Commit-16: Health added to roger and bernerred - Roger abd bernerred are two types of enemies they have health and the health dicrease whrn bulltes hit the collider of the two enemies.

+Commit-17: Enemy Destroy Mechanism added - Now The enemy is destroyed when the health of the enemy is 0 or less, it only works with two enemies Roger and Bernered